-VERSION DATE DESCRIPTION 1.0 11-1-2019 Original version 1.0 11-1-2019 Original version Section 1: Added statement on voluntary nature of program (sect 1.7.1.); updated list of eligible counties and new Florence and state identified MIDs (sect 1.8); clarified Eligible Areas and added two factors for DRRA selection (sect 1.9); updated outreach process (sect 1.10); added that program complies with Section 508 requirements (sect1.12); and updated the section on Not Suitable to include CCB #43 caveats.
-Section 2: Added new section on program priorities and program being carried out in two phases with Ph I prioritizing residential property (sect 2.1); added new section defining qualifying event (sect 2.1.1); clarified information on incentives (sect 2.3); new Section on program launch date to comply with Section 414 waiver (sect 2.4); and modified and simplified 8-Step process in a 2.0 8-4-2020 new graphic depiction to coincide with evolving program processes.
+VERSION DATE DESCRIPTION

+1.0 11-1-2019 Original version

+2.0 8-4-2020 Section 1: Added statement on voluntary nature of program (sect 1.7.1.); updated list of eligible counties and new Florence and state identified MIDs (sect 1.9); updated Eligible Areas and added two factors for DRRA selection (sect 1.9); updated outreach process (sect 1.10); added that program complies with Section 508 requirements (sect1.12); and updated the section on Not Suitable to include CCB #43 caveats.
+Section 2: Added new section on program priorities and program being carried out in two phases with Ph I prioritizing residential property (sect 2.1); added new section defining qualifying event (sect 2.1.1); clarified information on incentives (sect 2.3); new Section on program launch date to comply with Section 414 waiver (sect 2.4); and modified and simplified 8-Step process in a new graphic depiction to coincide with evolving program processes.
 Section 3 was restructured.
-New section on the role of the Intake Specialist and Case Manager (sect 3.1); application requirements were modified to add in requirements for rental owners (sect 3.2); remote application process was added (sect 3.3.); new section added that defines "applicant" and "co-applicant" (sect 3.4); minor edits were made to POA section (sect 3.5); applicant eligibility was modified to provide separate eligibility requirements for primary residence owners and rental owners (sect 3.7); property eligibility criteria were modified to include two program phases and eligible property types under each phase (sect 3.8); information on MHU ownership was modified and simplified (sect 3.10); sect 3.13 on real estate issues was re-titled and all references to providing title clearance assistance was removed; added URA regulatory references and modified text (sect 3.14).
-Section 4: Minor edits.
-Added how disaster assistance service would be treated in DOB process; clarified non-qualifying event is Non-DOB (sect 4.3).
+New section on the role of the Intake Specialist and Case Manager (sect 3.1); application requirements were modified to add in requirements for rental owners (sect 3.2); remote application process was added (sect 3.3); new section added that defines "applicant" and "co-applicant" (sect 3.4); minor edits were made to POA section (sect 3.5); applicant eligibility was modified to provide separate eligibility requirements for primary residence owners and rental owners (sect 3.1); property eligibility criteria were modified to include two program phases and eligible property types under each phase (sect 3.3); information on MHU ownership was modified and simplified (sect 3.10); sect 3.13 on real estate issues was re-titled and all references to providing title clearance assistance was removed; added URA regulatory references and modified text (sect 3.14).
 Section 5: Minor edits.
 New Section 5.2 on asbestos survey added (verbiage modified from HRP Manual); appraisal section modified to include more regulatory language (sect 5.5).
-Section 6: program caps amount for rental added, clarified FHA limit is cap for CMV Purchase Price (sect 6.1); clarified that CMV is the purchase price and is now called CMV Purchase price (sect
+Section 6: program caps amount for rental added, clarified FHA lii